fury-gl/fury/docs/source/fury-pybullet.rst

   import itertools
   import pybullet as p

-.. _connection:

 Connection Mode
 ---------------

-*“After importing the PyBullet module, the first thing to do is 'connecting' to the physics simulation.
+*"After importing the PyBullet module, the first thing to do is 'connecting' to the physics simulation.
 PyBullet is designed around a client-server driven API, with a client sending commands and a physics server returning the status.
-PyBullet has some built-in physics servers: DIRECT and GUI.”*
+PyBullet has some built-in physics servers: DIRECT and GUI."*

 In our case we use **DIRECT** connection as the visualization will be handled by FURY.